 To Look, or Not to Look?

 You have probably heard many people say that “A dog is a man’s best friend,” or “I like dogs more because of the unconditional love they give.”
-If you have had a dog before, you probably know that the majority of the time, both of those statements are pretty close to true.
+If you have had a dog before, you know that both of those statements are pretty close to true.

 We bring dogs into our families, and give them unconditional love as well.
 However, while giving endless love and attention to our pups may seem to be the natural thing to do, it could mistakenly lead to some surprising issues.